Green Bay Packers vs. Cleveland Browns NFL Week 16 Odds, Plays and Insights for December 25, 2021

 Browns stats and trends

-- Cleveland has six wins against the spread in 14 games this season.
+- Cleveland has played 14 games, with six wins against the spread.

-- Cleveland's games this season have gone over the point total seven times in 14 opportunities (50%).
+- Cleveland's games this year have hit the over on seven of 14 set point totals (50%).

-- Cleveland is 3-3 against the spread and 4-2 overall when the team notches more than 21.6 points.
+- Cleveland is 3-3 against the spread and 4-2 overall in games when it records more than 21.6 points.

 - The Browns collect only 15.3 more yards per game (341.1) than the Packers give up (325.8).

-- When Cleveland amasses more than 325.8 yards, the team is 5-3 against the spread and 6-2 overall.
+- When Cleveland piles up more than 325.8 yards, the team is 5-3 against the spread and 6-2 overall.

 - The Browns have turned the ball over 14 times, eight fewer times than the Packers have forced turnovers (22).